urdakota/Vocabulary.com/README.md

-# Vocabulary.com Bot
+# Vocabulary.com Bot Bookmarklet
 Automatic Vocabulary.com mastery bookmarklet \
+Automatically answers questions (auto answer) \
-This is a project i made because im too lazy to do my vocab 🤑
+I made this because im too lazy to do my vocab 🤑
 ## WARNING
 > *This can get your account **RESTRICTED** or **BANNED** if you set the delay too small* \
 > use **1500 MS** *1.5 seconds* or more in delay 👿